rtalusan13/ML_Columbia/module3/README.md

 # Module 3: Regression 2
 ## Module Content
 This module is labeled "Regression 2" in continuation of Module 2.
-It has 10 mini-lectures on the following topics
+It features 10 mini-lectures on the following topics:
 1. Bayes Linear Regression 1
 2. Bayes Linear Regression 2
 3. Uses of Posterior Distribution